hfeiss/campingreservations/README.md

 All years should be combined into one DataFrame for queries and statistical analysis.
 While partitioning by year is convenient, it eliminates the ability to perform true hypothesis testing.

 #### Distribute computation
 Spark is best utilized on a cluster of computers.
-This analysis only used one.
-Further analysis could distribute the computation, hopefully adding depth to any insights gleaned.
+This analysis only used one node.
+Further analysis could distribute the computation, hopefully adding both depth and speed to the insights gleaned.

 #### More granular maps
 Cleaned Dataframes with distance traveled, grouped by customer and facility ZIP codes are also saved.
 More detailed mapping is feasible, and potentially insightful.